Wind-WindKids/winding/samples/sophieandwind/ice.md

 “What happened?”

-“Nothing I planned.”
+“Nothing I planned,”  he said.

-He paused, eyes back on the phone.
+He paused, eyes back on the phone,
 “Wanna talk?
 You and Wind?”

-Sophie shook her head.
-“Not really.”
+Sophie shook her head, “Not really.”

+--
+brother_right: page, text, small
+--
 “Yeah.”
 He set the phone down.
 “Me neither.”

 They exchanged a look.